Nicolas Pepe to join Arsenal for €80million, confirms Lille president

-Arsenal are set to sign Lille forward Nicolas Pepe for €80million ($89million), according to Lille president Gerard Lopez.
+Arsenal are set to sign Lille forward Nicolas Pepe for €80million (£72.9m), according to Lille president Gerard Lopez.

 Pepe hit 22 Ligue 1 goals last season as Lille finished second in the table behind Paris Saint-Germain.